AustinHackers/austinhackers.github.io/mailinglist.md

 * Have you been to a meeting yet?
 * Have you introduced yourself to us in person yet?
 * Have you spoken at a meeting yet?

+**DO NOT APPLY TO THE LIST IF YOU HAVE NOT YET SPOKEN AT OUR MEETINGS.
+YOU WILL BE REJECTED**